mwallace98/Pressure-App/README.md

 - Display current weather conditions (temperature in Fahrenheit, pressure, wind speed)
 - Search by address
 - Render a static map image of the searched location
-- Extract and display a short name for the location
+- Display a short name for the location
-- Handle invalid or missing input gracefully
+- Handle invalid or missing input
-- Organized component-based frontend structure

 ## Future Improvements
 Add Moon Phase using Visual Crossing API